sophgo/tpu-mlir/docs/developer_manual/source_en/17_custom.rst

   b.
 Add the api_{op_name}.h header file in the ./include directory to declare the interfaces for the custom operator functions (void api_{op_name}_global and void api_{op_name}_local).
 Then, add the api_{op_name}.c file in the ./src directory and implement the corresponding interfaces.

   c.
 Additionally, users need to implement corresponding functions to parse the parameters passed from the frontend of toolchain based on the parameters required by the operator.
-Parameters are passed through a pointer to a Data array, where each Data structure contains information about a parameter, and the parameter value is stored in the corresponding member variables in Data (which includes integer, floating-point number, integer array, and floating-point array variables).
+Parameters are passed through a pointer to a custom_param_t array, where each custom_param_t structure contains information about a parameter, and the parameter value is stored in the corresponding member variables in custom_param_t (which includes integer, floating-point number, integer array, and floating-point array variables).
 The order of the parameters is the same as the order in which the user provides them when calling the TpuLang interface.
-The definition of the Data is as follows:
+The definition of the custom_param_t is as follows:

   .. code-block:: c